BirdsEyeAI/LangLearn/README.md

 <ul>Pytorch</ul>
 <ul>Hugging Face LLMs</ul>

-<h2>:book: The Dataset:</h2>
+<h2>:book: Transcript Processing:</h2>
 This project uses a Kaggle dataset consisting of Ted Talk video transcripts.
+In future updates, you will be able to choose whether to process data from an API endpoint, or to process data from a static file such as a csv, dataframe, etc.

 You can find this dataset here: link to dataset